Georges Head Battery: Casualty clearing station and storage facility

 The hospital was carved out of solid rock during the construction of the tunnel system in 1872, and was originally designed to provide a storage room for the black powder charge used when firing the 68-pounder and 80-pounder guns of the battery.

 The floor was originally covered in a bituminous substance, the walls were tiled with ceramic tiles not unlike those seen on the wall pictured, and the tunnel ceiling leading to the room was lined with cork.
 The purpose of these measures was to reduce the possibility of sparks and the potential for a powder explosion.
 The zigzag tunnel at the far end of the room was designed to act as a blast wall to contain any blast within the immediate area.

 The room has been modified since 1872 and was used as a casualty clearing station in 1932/33 when the battery was re-gunned with the 6 inch breech loaded MK7 guns.
-Designed for emergencies only, it fortunately saw no casualties of war.
+Designed for emergencies only, it saw no casualties of war.